An Overview of Voice Training Phases

 I want my voice to be more femme sounding, but my pitch is really, really low.
 Is this a problem?

-If the voice is healthy, low starting pitch is usually not a problem!
-Some people choose to pair voice training with voice surgery, particularly if they have difficulty matching pitch.
-And for those who do opt for Voice Feminization Surgery for pitch, I tend to help with other features such as post-op rehabilitation, and shaping resonance, inflection, and other speech characteristics to help you achieve the voice you're looking for.
+If the voice is healthy, and you have some ability (with support) to modify pitch, low starting pitch is usually not a problem!
+Some people choose to pair voice training with voice affirming surgery, particularly if they have difficulty matching pitch.
+And for those who do opt for voice feminization surgery, I tend to help with other features such as post-op rehabilitation, and shaping resonance, inflection, and other speech characteristics to help you achieve the voice you're looking for.

 Will HRT alter the pitch of my voice?

 Testosterone lowers the pitch of the voice.
-Estrogen, Estradiol, Spironolactone, etc. will not change the pitch of the voice.
+Estrogen, Estradiol, Spironolactone, etc. does not change the pitch of the voice.

 What are your thoughts on Voice Feminization Surgeries?

+Voice feminization surgeries can be especially useful for people who cannot match pitch, or for people are wanting a quick and immediate shift in voice.
 Most often, it's recommended to try voice training first before surgery.
-Voice feminization surgeries can be especially useful for folks who cannot match pitch.
-As a voice therapist, I help to get the voice in optimal shape before surgery to improve surgical outcomes, and after the surgery to recover quickly and safely.
+As a voice rehabilitative therapist, I help to get the voice in optimal shape before surgery to improve outcomes, and after the surgery to recover quickly and safely.
 Since surgery impacts pitch only, post-surgical voice training is often required for additional training around resonance and other features.

 I'm taking Testosterone, how could training help?